 “Our Government has not undertaken this expensive Judicial Expedition to have exhibited a mockery and travesty of justice before these primitive people.”

 Yet, that is what it was.
 It was all designed to show these “primitive people” the white way of law, one they didn’t comprehend, never having been educated in our school system or even in the English language.
 As such, they were amused by the spectacle of it all.

 Ms. Komar is an acknowledged expert at parsing historical crimes and then re-creating the crime scene and sequence of events based on modern technology.
 It is fascinating to read The Court of Better Fiction as she methodically puts everything into perspective so we can see just how the British legal system was foisted on peoples who had no conception of judges, juries and legal proceedings.
 To them, all white men were “rich men” who were to be appeased.
 The Court of Better Fiction makes for compelling reading and it certainly earns a place on the shelf alongside her previous works of historic forensic legal cases.
 Five stars, and a place on the 2019 longlist in the Non-Fiction category for a “The Very Best!”
 Book Award for 2019.

 The Court of Better Fiction: Three Trials, Two Executions, and Arctic Sovereignty by Debra Komar

 *Note: this review was based on an Advance Reading Copy supplied by Dundurn Press.
-It is due to be released in March 2019 in both Kindle eBook and print versions.
-You can pre-order using the link below.
 Please note if you choose to purchase this book through Amazon using the link below I will receive a small commission at no extra cost to you.
 If you cannot see the Amazon ad below (if you are using an ad blocker, for instance) here is the link: https://amzn.to/2WnkaX2 Thanks!